Southern Thailand Trip. Day 4-5: Krabi

 Wefie time!

-The tour ends up around 5 pm and we had our Thai massage on the last night and made a second comeback to the Ban Lay seafood restaurant.
-In the next morning, we walked on the beach before get ready for the inbound flight in the afternoon.
+The tour ended around 5 pm, and we had our Thai massage last night and made a second comeback to the Ban Lay seafood restaurant.
+The next morning, we walked on the beach before getting ready for the inbound flight in the afternoon.

 Nu'man enjoying the milky massage